-The level and type of exercise you will be able to do varies from person to person - while some people can aim to keep or improve their fitness through exercise, others may be aiming to remain mobile.
+The level and type of exercise you will be able to do varies from person to person - while some people can aim to keep or improve their fitness through exercise, others may be simply aiming to remain mobile.

 Some people will experience pain in their soft tissue and muscles when first exercising.
-If pain feels unusual or severe, or lasts for more than two hours after you have stopped an activity, it is probably best to avoid or change that activity.
+If the pain feels unusual or severe, or lasts for more than two hours after you have stopped an activity, it is probably best to avoid or change that activity.
 Applying a heat or cold pack to a sore joint may ease swelling and/or pain.

 Try to plan your exercise for times when you are experiencing the least pain - generally when you are least tired and your medicine is having maximum effect.
+If you have or begin to experience difficulties with your exercise routine seek advice from your GP, physiotherapist or exercise physiologist.